 Another idea is to rethink pre-existing infrastructure.
 Take the 90-year-old Spanish hotel chain owned by the state, for example.
 The first of the year marked their official shift to using only green energy sources(opens in a new tab) like solar and thermal, allowing them to significantly reduce their greenhouse gas emissions.
 Whether it’s considering a change in your energy sources or simply finding alternatives to plastic straws and Styrofoam cups, you can start reducing your impact on the planet this year.
 Besides, odds are your clientele will demand this from you in the near future.

-There are numerous ideas out there to begin shifting your tourism company to be more responsible.
-That being said, approaching the tourist is another ball game.
+There are numerous ideas out there to begin shifting your tourism company to something more responsible.
+That being said, discussing responsible tourism and marketing your tour business as ‘responsible’ to your target audience is another ball game.
 Language when encouraging responsible tourism practices must be treated with particular care.
-Jeremy Smith at WTM asserts that using positive language — “better places to live and better places to visit” — is far more effective than putting a negative spin on the same idea — “stop taking holidays that make the world worse.”
+Jeremy Smith at WTM(opens in a new tab) asserts that using positive language — “better places to live and better places to visit” — is far more effective than putting a negative spin on the same idea — “stop taking holidays that make the world worse.”
 People are more likely to respond to proud feelings as a result of traveling responsibly rather than guilty feelings about being destructive.
 Our goal is to encourage tourists to enjoy and advocate for more responsible tourism practices.

-- Implement a no-trace program.
-Restrict what guests are allowed to bring on tours, be adamant that they stay on marked trails, recycle everything that you can, start a compost pile.
+Implement a no-trace program.
+Restrict what guests are allowed to bring on tours; be adamant that they stay on marked trails; recycle everything that you can, and start a compost pile.

-- Be transparent with your company’s values.
-Talk to your guests about what you stand for, give your guests a detailed account of where their money goes.
+Be transparent with your tour company’s values.
+Talk to your guests about what you stand for.
+Give your guests a detailed account of where their money goes.